• Skip to primary navigation

 The races which make up British Champions Day all took a major boost to their already strong reputations when it was introduced.
 The Queen Elizabeth II Stakes was one of the few that already held Group 1 status before 2011 having built up a lot of prestige since being introduced in 1955.

 The promotion from the Group 2 level that it was initially given in 1971 came in 1987.
 That hammered home the importance of this race as if it were needed and it stepped up a notch in 2008 when it was added to the Breeders’ Cup Challenge, offering a spot in the Breeders’ Cup Mile.
-It is no longer part of that series as of 2012 but it became an even more valuable prospect for trainers and owners in 2011 when the prize find was quadrupled to a cool £1 million and stood at over £1.156 million in 2022.
+It is no longer part of that series as of 2012 but it became an even more valuable prospect for trainers and owners in 2011 when the prize find was quadrupled to a cool £1 million and stands at £1.1 million in 2025.

-Chart Showing the Values of the British Champions Mile Series Races in 2022
+Chart Showing the Prize Funds of the British Champions Mile Series Races in 2025

 Big name horses, jockeys and trainers will continue to thrill racing fans during the race known as the QEII but its records are historic and may well last the test of time.
 The only two horses to win the race twice – Brigadier Gerard and Rose Bowl – did so in the 1970s whilst Willie Carson is the most successful jockey with the last of his eight wins coming in 1995.